gdtk-uq/gdtk/README.md

 * Parallel computation in a shared-memory context.
 * High-temperature nonequilibrium thermochemistry.
 * GPU acceleration of the finite-rate chemistry.
+* A selection of thermochemical models.
-* Dense-gas thermodynamic models and rotating frames of reference for turbomachine modelling.
+* Rotating frame of reference for turbomachine modelling.
 * Turbulence models.
 * Conjugate heat transfer to solid surfaces and heat flow within solid objects.